 So, why exactly is Julian Assange considered by the establishment to be the most dangerous man in the world?
 Many take it for granted that WikiLeaks was ever even founded, that Assange was quite literally the only person in the world willing to do what he did at the time that he did it, not only not backed by any organization or entity of any kind, but also totally, completely on his own.
 It wasn’t until 2007 that Assange was able to find others willing to volunteer and help, and as he eventually learned after the Domscheit-Berg affair, when you choose to take on entire governments and multibillion-dollar institutions, trust becomes an exceedingly rare commodity that you can’t share without potentially risking life and limb.

-There is no one more dangerous to authoritarian and totalitarian institutions as someone who is willing to go it alone in the struggle for freedom and human rights, even when the odds are so completely stacked against you that you’d have to be either very crazy or very brave—or both—to continue forging ahead.
+There is no one more dangerous to authoritarian and totalitarian institutions as someone who is willing to go it alone in the struggle for freedom and human rights, even when the odds are so completely stacked against them that they’d have to be either very crazy or very brave — or both — to continue forging ahead.

 Whatever anyone wishes to say or think about Julian Assange, he is one of the rare few individuals in the annals of history who, by virtue of his lifelong vision and ambition, has been able to force the world to play by his rules rather than the other way around.